epfl-ada/ada-2024-project-alligatorsdontapologize24/README.md

 * Time-fixed effects allow to "absorb" higher-level influencing factors (like wars, riots, etc.).
 * The autoregressive lag allows to account for the effect that times of higher level of violence usually do not end immediately.

+The proposed further timeline for our project is the following:

 ![Timeline](data/Timeline.png)

+The list of tasks until P3 mentioned in the picture below are equally shared within the team to ensure that every team member contributes to the project.

 [^1]: Jackson, Chris. *Views on Crime and Law Enforcement